Van C. Mow: Family

 In 1973 Mow married Barbara Hoffman, who studied psychology at the University of Vermont.
 Her graduate work was done at Rockefeller School of Public Affairs.
 They live together in Briarcliff Manor, NY.
 Van C. Mow has 2 sons from a previous marriage.

-Jonathan, born in 1965, was promoted to Chief Executive Officer (CEO) of PhaseBio Pharmaceuticals, Inc, in March 2015.
+Jonathan, born in 1965, was promoted to chief executive officer (CEO) of PhaseBio Pharmaceuticals, Inc, in March 2015.
 Previously he was the Chief Business Officer (CBO) at this privately held, clinical-stage biotechnology company that is developing novel drugs to treat metabolic and cardiovascular diseases.
 Jonathan was also involved in two venture capital biotech/pharma businesses in Seattle that were sold for $700 million in 2000 and $350 million in 2006.
 Jonathan received an MBA from the Tepper School of Business at Carnegie Mellon University and a Bachelor of Science from the University of California, Berkeley.
 He and his family reside in the San Diego area.

-Mow’s second son, Kelvin, was born in 1968.
-He is a Managing Director of Groupe SEB (Société d'Emboutissage de Bourgogne) overseeing several Asian countries while based in Hong Kong.
-Groupe SEB is a large French consortium that produces small appliances and cookware.
-Notable brand names associated with Groupe SEB include All-Clad, Krups, Moulinex, Rowenta, and Tefal.
-Kelvin received his MBA from the University of Colorado at Boulder in 1991.
-He and his family reside in Hong Kong.